hannelorelongin/flams-v1/README.md

 ## Introduction

-FLAMS is a bioinformatics tool to analyze the conservation of post-translational modifications, by means of a position-based search against the CPLM database v.4 (Zhang, W. et al. Nucleic Acids Research.
-2021, 44 (5): 243–250.) and the part of the dbPTM database with experimental support (Li, Z. et al. Nucleic Acids Research.
-2022, 50:D471–D479.).
+FLAMS is a bioinformatics tool to analyze the conservation of post-translational modifications, by means of a position-based search against the CPLM database v.4 (Zhang, W. *et al.* Nucleic Acids Research.
+2021, 44(5):243–250.) and the part of the dbPTM database with experimental support (Chung, C.-R. *et al.* Nucleic Acids Research.
+2025, 53(D1):D377–D386.).
 FLAMS can be used (i) to quickly verify whether modifications in a specific protein have been reported before, (ii) to assess whether findings in one species might translate to other species, and (iii) to systematically assess the novelty and conservation of reported  modification sites.

 The tool takes as input a protein (identifier or sequence) and the position of an amino acid.
 This repository contains the command-line tool `FLAMS`, which obtains an overview of the previously reported post-translational modifications matching your query, by using the following scripts: